Nadia El Fani: Neither Allah nor Master controversy

 Her film premiered in France on 21 September 2011 with the title Laïcité, Inch'Allah !, and she received the Prix Internationale de la laïcité for it.
-She was also recovering from her cancer, joking that "The Revolution was the best of the remedies".
+Her film was later the subject of a doctoral thesis in England on Secularism in Middle Eastern Documentaries.
+El Fani was also recovering from her cancer, joking that "The Revolution was the best of the remedies".
 Although she hoped to return to Tunisia "to live there and finally be free", she was afraid to go and that her passport would be confiscated.

 Career after 2011

 El Fani directed Même pas mal in 2012.
 In it, she compares her struggle with breast cancer to the political battle against Islamic fundamentalism.

 After Tunisian FEMEN activist Amina Tyler was arrested for posting a nude photo of herself online in 2013, El Fani was one of many who supported her.
 She shared an image of herself on Facebook with a statement on her chest: “My body belongs to me and is not the source of anyone’s honour.”
 In 2013, she co-directed Nos seins, nos armes !, a documentary about the FEMEN movement for France 2.

 On 2 June 2017, the six complaints lodged against her in 2011 following the broadcast of her film Neither Allah nor Master were dismissed.
 In November 2017, she returned to Tunisia to present her film Même pas mal.
 It was the first time in six years she had been to Tunisia and seen her father, during which the state had banned all her films.